bleqdyce/asodi/README.md

 # A Shallow Object Detection Introduction

-The goal of this article is originally about to record what I have read and survey about Object detection, and later I found out that it's much better to make it like an beginner-oriented introduction so here it is.
+The goal of this article is originally about to record what I have read and survey about Object detection, and later I found out that it's much better to make it an beginner-oriented introduction so here it is.

 I would try to stay shallow, friendly and organized as much as I can so that it wouldn't freak out beginners or make them lost in terminology and formula.